Korean War Legacy Project

 Criminal Investigations in Korea

-Reginald Clifton Grier discusses, going back to the reserves and college after World War II.
-He recalls that in 1952, he was called back into service and spent eight months in Korea.
-He describes his primary job of investigating accidents and other crimes in the Busan area.
+Reginald Clifton Grier discusses his experience of returning to the reserves and college after serving in World War II.
+He recalls being called back into service in 1952 and spending eight months in Korea.
+He describes his primary responsibility during deployment as investigating accidents and other crimes in the Busan area.

 Share YouTube: